KeithLabelle/virgil-purekit-go/README.md

 ### Prepare your database for storing encrypted password hashes

-Now you need to prepare your database for the future passwords hashes recovery.
+Now you need to prepare your database for future password hash recovery.
 Create a column in your users table or a separate table for storing encrypted user password hashes.

 <table class="params">
 <thead>